2026 Callaia Screenplay Contest Results Announced

 Clay Epstein

-CHAIRMAN, IFTA
+IFTA

-Clay Epstein holds the elected position of Chairman of Independent Film and Television Alliance, and is a member of PGA, FIND, BAFTA LA, and the Australian Academy Cinema Television Arts.
+Clay Epstein is the former elected Chairman of Independent Film and Television Alliance, and is a member of PGA, FIND, BAFTA LA, and the Australian Academy Cinema Television Arts.
 He is the president and owner of Film Mode Entertainment, a worldwide sales and distribution entity with a producer friendly initiative.
 Previously, as SVP Sales & Acquisitions at Arclight Films, Clay was instrumental in acquiring and representing high profile films such as Paul Schrader’s Dog Eat Dog.
 Earlier in his career, he represented prestigious titles including Academy Award winner Tsotsi.

 Andrea Scarso